Adistar656/breastCancerDiagnosisUsingKNN/README.md

-# Breast Cancer Diagnosis Using K-Nearest Neighbors (KNN)
+# Breast Cancer Classification using K-Nearest Neighbors (KNN)

-This project implements the K-Nearest Neighbors (KNN) algorithm to classify breast cancer tumors as malignant or benign using the Wisconsin Breast Cancer dataset.
-It demonstrates how supervised machine learning techniques can assist in medical diagnosis through data preprocessing, model training, and performance evaluation.
+This project applies the K-Nearest Neighbors (KNN) machine learning algorithm to classify breast cancer tumors as malignant or benign based on features from the Breast Cancer Wisconsin (Diagnostic) dataset.
+It demonstrates a simple yet effective supervised learning pipeline for medical diagnosis classification tasks.

 ## Dataset
-The project uses the [Breast Cancer Wisconsin (Diagnostic) Dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)) from the UCI Machine Learning Repository.
-The dataset includes measurements such as radius, texture, smoothness, compactness, and other cell characteristics derived from fine needle aspirate images.
+The dataset used is the Breast Cancer Wisconsin (Diagnostic) dataset, which contains various features computed from digitized images of fine needle aspirate (FNA) of breast masses.
+Each record is labeled as malignant (M) or benign (B).

-## Project Workflow
+## Project Structure and Workflow
+- Import essential libraries: numpy, pandas, matplotlib, seaborn, scikit-learn.
-1. Load and explore the dataset using pandas.
+- Load and explore the dataset from a CSV file, inspecting structure and summary.
-2. Preprocess data (handle missing values, normalize features).
+- Preprocess data:
+  - Handle missing values (if any).
+  - Encode the diagnosis labels (M/B) into numeric format.
+  - Normalize feature columns.
-3. Split data into training and test sets.
+- Split the dataset into training and testing sets.
-4. Train the KNN classifier using scikit-learn.
-5. Optimize the number of neighbors (K) using grid search or manual tuning.
+- Train the KNN classifier, tuning the number of neighbors (`n_neighbors`).
-6. Evaluate model performance using accuracy, precision, recall, F1-score, and confusion matrix.
+- Evaluate model performance using metrics like accuracy, confusion matrix, precision, recall.

-## Key Features
-- Clean, reproducible machine learning pipeline.
-- Visualization of data distribution and model evaluation metrics.
-- Hyperparameter tuning for optimal K value.
-- Easy-to-understand implementation for beginners.

-## Technologies Used
-- Python
-- NumPy, Pandas
-- Scikit-learn
-- Matplotlib, Seaborn
+- Visualize results using plots such as confusion matrix and accuracy scores.

 ## How to Run
 1. Clone the repository: